ni/nimble/packages/nimble-components/src/table/specs/action-menu-hld.md

 </template>
 ```

-#### Updates To `nimble-menu-button`
+#### Updates to `nimble-menu-button`

-To implement the design described above, a few small changes need to be made to the existing menu button.
-This include:
+To implement the design described above, a few small changes need to be made to the existing `nimble-menu-button`:
--   Add an `opening` event to the menu button that gets fired immediately before the menu is opened.
+-   Add an `opening` event that gets fired immediately before the menu is opened.
 This new event will allow the table to slot the menu into the correct row and cell prior to the menu actually opening.
 This is important to ensure that the menu items can be focused correctly upon the menu opening.
--   Update the code within the menu button that gets the slotted menu.
-Currently, it only looks for the first item in the `menu` slot.
+-   Update the code that gets the slotted menu.
+Currently, the code only looks for the first element in the `menu` slot.
 With the design above, the menu element will be nested within a few `slot` elements, so the code will be updated to handle both DOM structures.

 ### Framework Integration

-There are no framework-specific integration work necessary with this design.
-One large benefit of the approach to slot a menu within the table is that applications written within frameworks, such as Angular, can use Angular mechanisms to build the menu/menu-items and handle events associated with the menu.
+There is no framework-specific integration work necessary with this design.
+One large benefit of the approach to slot a menu within the table is that applications written within frameworks can use framework-specific mechanisms to build the menu/menu-items and handle events associated with the menu.

 ## Alternative Implementations / Designs

 ### Provide column IDs to the table to specify columns with menus

-Rather than configuring a column to have a menu by adding an attribute to the column definition, a column could be configured to have a menu by adding a property to the table that is the array of column IDs that should have a column.
+Rather than configuring a column to have a menu by adding an attribute to the column definition, a column could be configured to have a menu by adding a property to the table that is the array of column IDs that should have a menu.
 This is not ideal for a few different reasons:
--   It requires columns to have IDs when this may not otherwise be necessary
+-   It requires columns to have IDs when this may not otherwise be necessary.
--   It is more error prone because mistakes could be made keeping the configuration of column IDs in sync between the column definitions and table configuration
+-   It is more error prone because mistakes could be made keeping the configuration of column IDs in sync between the column definitions and table configuration.

 ## Open Issues
 -   Can the action menu be opened for multiple rows at the same time?
-This doesn't become possible until the table supports selection, but it can impact the API.
-To be the most future-proof, the API is designed such that the `action-menu-opening` event includes an array of row ids.
+This doesn't become possible until the table supports row selection, but it can impact the API.
+To be the most future-proof, the API is designed such that the `action-menu-opening` event includes an array of row IDs rather than a single row ID string.
--   The details of the design still need to be finalized by the designers, but these details should have minimal impact on the implementation.
+-   The details of the visual/interaction design still need to be finalized by the designers, but these details should have minimal impact on the implementation.
 Some items that need to be finalized are:
     -   What icon will be used for the menu?
 Will it still be the three dots in a horizontal line?
     -   What is the exact interaction with the menu being visible on hover?
     -   Is the space of the menu-button always reserved within a column, or does the space collapse when the button is hidden?
     -   How does the menu interact with row selection?
-This is a future-looking question because the table does not currently support slection.
+This is a future-looking question because the table does not currently support selection.